 Functional Training for Sports

 Michael Boyle is a leading expert in strength and conditioning, performance enhancement, and general fitness.
 His 2003 book, Functional Training for Sports: Superior Conditioning for Today’s Athlete, covers an array of training approaches pertaining to athletic development with specific focuses on the most effective forms of training.
-It also deals with designing a workout program, warm ups, injury prevention, and performance enhancement.
+It also deals with designing a workout program, warm-ups, injury prevention, and performance enhancement.

 ACSM’s Guidelines to Exercise Testing and Prescription

-Designed for both professionals and students alike, Guidelines to Exercise… is the flagship title from the American College of Sports Medicine.
+Designed for both professionals and students alike, Guidelines for Exercise… is the flagship title from the American College of Sports Medicine.
 This ninth edition, originally published in 2013, focuses on evidence-based recommendations reflecting the latest clinical information and research.
 With succinct summaries throughout, the book covers general principles of exercise prescription, behavioural theories, and even special populations.

 Anatomy Trains: Myofasical Meridians for Manual and Movement Therapists

 The fully updated third edition of Thomas W. Myers‘ book is ideal reading for personal trainers, especially those keen to expand their knowledge on the importance of fascia, as it relates to the body and movement.
 Despite the heady title everything is presented in a clear and accessible style.
 The Anatomy Trains theory is effectively taught via full-colour diagrams and photographs, with an excellent video component available on the book’s website.

 Professor Stuart McGill is arguably the world’s foremost authority on the spine and back pain.
 He’s of the firm belief that all back pain has a cause and this book tasks the reader with identifying the specific cause and offers them guidance on how to address it.

 This is a great resource for clients and trainers alike, specifically if other methods of treatment and rehabilitation haven’t worked.